artsy/eigen/HACKS.md

     `__genearted__` folder in the root of your project, but we put it in `src`.
   - We make sure that files which do not change are not overwritten.
 This prevents excessive reloading by metro.

   We can remove these hacks when they don't matter anymore.
-Neither are liley to be fixed by facebook.
+Neither are likely to be fixed by facebook.